corona-warn-app/cwa-verification-portal/docs/architecture-overview.md

 # Security Requirements

 1. Session Timeout
-The session timout is 4 hours.
+The session timeout is 4 hours.

 1. Display timeout for teleTAN
 A teleTAN must not be shown after 10min.